g-iyer/DSND-Capstone/README.md

 Domain background
 -----------------

-The project relates to the domain of robot localization and movement planning.
+The project relates to the domain of **_robot localization and movement planning_**.
-For effective motion, a robot to know its position in the real or virtual world space, decide on the action to take and then complete the action – while considering the goal at all times.
+For effective motion, a robot needs to know its position in the real or virtual world space, decide on the action to take and then complete the action – while considering the goal at all times.